Photos of churches in and near Malvern

 Some buildings have since closed as places of worship, but there probably remain many more buildings than present church goers can realistically support.

-In a few cases you will find mention of memorials to the fallen of two world wars.
+In churches you will often find Rolls of the Fallen of two World Wars.

 The Priory Church of St Michael and St Mary, Church Street

 The Priory Church (see photo of north side above) was founded about 1085 as a Benedictine Abbey.
 Following the dissolution of the monastries by Henry VIII, the towns-people acquired a large part of the building as a new Parish Church to replace St Thomas's, which stood where the Post Office is now situated and was in a bad state of repair.

 The Lyttelton Well Christian Outreach Centre is situated at the entrance to The Priory churchyard.
 It is not a church as such but serves the spiritual needs of the community in other ways.
 The bookshop sells religious books and music, the cafe provides tea, cake and snacks, and counselling is available.

 The much older Lyttelton Rooms next door were founded by Lady Lyttelton for the education of the children of the poor and can still be hired for functions.